 Middle children may seek your attention by asking too many questions or seeking help in everything (1) by asking too many questions or seeking help in everything.
 They may refuse to do things by themselves and rely heavily on parents or other siblings.
 They could be mischievous and do things that would draw your attention.

 When you compare your children, your second child may take offense and do the exact opposite of what you want him to do.
 Avoid comparison among siblings.

 Your second child is at a higher risk of developing emotional issues, especially if he feels unloved or neglected.
 Not giving enough attention to his needs, developments, and achievements will also make him feel unmotivated.
 Make sure you cheer for your second or middle one as you do for the others.
 Help them to realize that they are special for you like your other children.

 Low self esteem may develop in part due to lack of sufficient attention from parents.
 On one end of a spectrum kids with low self esteem may shy away from people and avoid socializing.
 Low self esteem may lead to expressions of anger and irritability.

 5. Sibling Rivalry

 Your second baby could note the difference in your attitude early in his life.
 This is likely to affect his self-esteem and also create sibling rivalry.
-This might lead to second child syndrome in your kid.
-While the main reason could be the lack of attention, there are some other causes which could affect middle or second children.
+This might lead to second baby syndrome in your kid.
+While the main reason could be the lack of attention due to family dynamics, there are some other causes which could affect middle or second children.